dumblefool/PrettyShort/README.md

 Implemented using NLP and TFDIF.

-From the website , just copy the relevant article to the clipboard and run : python PrettyShort.py
+From the website , just copy the url to the relevant article to the clipboard and run : python PrettyShort.py url

 Dependencies:
 scikit-learn ,